-3.5 The Committee is expected to establish and maintain free and open communication with management, the independent auditor, the internal auditor and the Appointed Actuary and shall periodically meet separately with each of them.
+3.5 The Committee is expected to establish and maintain free and open communication with management, the independent auditor, the Chief Auditor and the Chief Actuary and shall periodically meet separately with each of them.

 4. Specific Duties

 The Committee will carry out the following specific duties: